cure53/jPurify/README.md

 ## I think it sucks!

 That's amazing!
 Please write ticket and tell us what's the problem.
 Too slow?
 Found a bypass?
-Don't like the indentation? let us know.
+Don't like the indentation?
+Do let us know.